-We thank Einav Namer for image acquisition and Michael Elad for useful discussions.
-Yoav Schechner is a Landau Fellow - supported by the Taub Foundation, and an Alon Fellow.
+The authors thank Einav Namer for image acquisition and Michael Elad for useful discussions.
+Yoav Schechner is a Landau Fellowsupported by the Taub Foundation and an Alon Fellow.
 The work was supported by the Israeli Science Foundation (grant no. 315/04), and the Magneton program of the Israeli Ministry of Commerce.
-The work was done in a joint project with ElOp Ltd, and conducted in the Ollendorff Minerva Center in the Elect.
-Eng.
-Dept. at the Technion.
+The work was done in a joint project with ElOp Ltd, and conducted in the Ollendorff Minerva Center in the Electrical Engineering Department at the Technion.
 Minerva is funded through the BMBF.